Raezil/interview-prep-in-english/README.md

 * **Race detector?**
   `go test -race` to catch **data races**.

+- **rate limiter**
+	- Think of a rate limiter as a bouncer: it controls how many “requests” get into your system over time so you don’t melt the servers or downstreams.
+ 	- A rate limiter enforces a policy like “allow up to R requests per second, with at most B queued/burst at once.”

 ### HTTP Methods
 - **GET / HEAD** — read-only; does not change state. `GET` returns the body; `HEAD` returns headers only.